 Six years later, I still haven’t installed it; I’ve never used it and really have no interest in it.
 But, I started thinking: What is going be the ‘new app’ when my girls are teenagers?
-And can I afford being the out-of-the-loop dad when that happens?
+And can I afford to be the out-of-the-loop dad when that happens?

 Which bring us to now.
 If you’re with me so far, this is where the post begins to make sense.

 Can Your Business Afford To Be Out-Of-The-Loop?